sensu/http-checks/README.md

 * When using `--redirect-ok` it affects both the string search and status checkfunctionality.
   - For a string search, if true, it searches for the string in the eventual destination.
   - For a status check, if false, receiving a redirect will return a `warning` status.
 If true, it will return an `ok` status.
+* Headers should be in the form of "Header-Name: Header value".

 ### http-perf